By Michael Newmark, M.D., F.A.A.N.

-Heart disease, rheumatoid arthritis, diabetes – it’s not surprising to people when they hear the sometimes staggering number of patients who suffer with these diseases each year, but did you know that epilepsy also is on the rise?
+Heart disease, rheumatoid arthritis, diabetes – it’s not surprising to people when they hear the sometimes-staggering number of patients who suffer with these diseases each year, but did you know that epilepsy is also on the rise?

 Cases of Epilepsy Growing

 A recent study by the Centers for Disease Control and Prevention found that cases of epilepsy are at an all-time high in the United States.
 As of 2015, 3 million adults and 470,000 children had been diagnosed with the disorder, which meant that 1.2 percent of the population was affected.
 These numbers are up from 2.3 million adults and 450,000 children with the disorder in 2010.
 Researchers say it’s the fourth most diagnosed neurological disorder in the world.
 Unfortunately, we aren’t sure why cases of epilepsy seem to be increasing, but the risk does increase sharply after age 65.

 Recognizing Epilepsy Can Be Challenging

 Epilepsy is characterized by unpredictable seizures – seems easy enough, right?
 Actually, it isn’t.
 With at least 30 different variations, recognizing a seizure can be difficult.
 In some cases, the person’s body will behave in the way you might have seen in movies or on television – by shaking uncontrollably and falling over.
 Some seizures, however, just cause the person to look dazed, confused, or unaware.
 Another type of seizure can prevent the person from talking normally, while every other aspect of their demeanor seems fine.
 It’s important to recognize the symptoms of epilepsy – the faster it’s diagnosed, the sooner you can begin managing the disease.
 The most recognizable symptoms of epilepsy are: